✍️Creating a Proposal

 Outline the plan for executing this proposal if/when approved.
 Provide a summary of the steps needed to implement the proposal, including information on necessary off-chain actors.
 Provide the steps needed to implement the proposal in chronological order.

-Make sure to include instructions for all involved parties.
+Ensure that you include instructions for all parties involved.
 The instructions should allow each party to implement this proposal without requiring further clarification from you.

 Make sure these details are concrete!
 Nothing here should be vague or open to interpretation.

 Start with yourself or any parties/entities/organizations/stakeholders you represent.
-If one of the parties involved in the implementation stands to benefit when this proposal passes, and you have any kind of relationship (e.g., employee, owner, family member, friend) with that party, this constitutes a clear conflict of interest.
+If one of the parties involved in the implementation stands to benefit when this proposal passes, and you have any kind of relationship (e.g., employee, owner, family member, friend) with that party, this constitutes an apparent conflict of interest.

 Note: Other PVP Stakeholders are not considered as a party with whom there may be a conflict of interest.
 This section refers to other entities that can be (potentially) identified beyond PVP holders.